OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app/using-deployment-slots-with-azure-web-apps-copy.md

 ### Step 1: Create Staging Slot

-Create a [Run an Azure PowerShell Script](/docs/home/guides/azure-deployments/running-azure-powershell.md) step.
-For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.
+Create a [Run an Azure PowerShell Script](/docs/home/guides/azure-deployments/running-azure-powershell.md) step.Â For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.

 ![](/docs/images/5671696/5865912.png)